ippontech/blog-usa/posts/scala-for-the-arrogant.md

 years of experience and wants to learn the language **now!**.
 Why does it have to be so difficult?

 The answer lies in the intention of the Scala language.
-As its creator, Martin Odersky, [put it in an interview] (https://www.signifytechnology.com/blog/2016/10/interview-with-scala-creator-martin-odersky):
+As its creator, Martin Odersky, [put it in an interview](https://www.signifytechnology.com/blog/2016/10/interview-with-scala-creator-martin-odersky):
 > Scala was designed to show that a fusion of functional and object-oriented programming is possible and practical."
 If we understand this to be the motivation we can set the proper intention for our